zacharyc/airkit-book/book.md

 TODO: More info here.

-Webhooks are used to create datasources and resources in your organization.
+Web hooks are used to create datasources and resources in your organization.
 They can be configured through this section.

 ### Settings